Popping the question, “Will you marry me?” is a big deal.

-In the past couple of weeks, I have seen four young leaders I’ve mentored and coached for years enter into courtship.
+In the past couple of weeks, I have seen four young leaders I’ve mentored and coached for years enter into courtship/engagement.

 Their decision to start a journey of a lifetime is laudable.
-OK, I know they’ve only started courting so maybe I shouldn’t get overly carried away.
+Ok, I know they’ve only started courtship so maybe I shouldn’t get carried away.

-But I have high hopes for them.
-I’m confident they will do well.
+But I have high hopes for them and I’m confident they will do well.

 True love is indeed audacious.

 Beyond Will You Marry Me, Marriage Is Spelled C-o-m-m-i-t-m-e-n-t

 Jeff Goins, in his book Wrecked, talks about how our adolescent culture continues to encourage more adventures and less commitment.

 But sadly, the adventure tendency remains an increasing trend in marriages across many cultures today.
 Some even boast, “You can quit when you’re fed up”.